cmdcolin/oddbiology/README.md

 - New world vultures and old world vultures are not very closely related, it is convergent evolution https://en.wikipedia.org/wiki/New_World_vulture
 - Seals are more closely related to dogs than they are to cats, and even more closely related to bears  https://www.youtube.com/watch?v=aAOsf004FqQ
 - Shrews are more closely related to cats (and hedgehogs) than mice https://www.youtube.com/shorts/jRPiiXKmZIA

+## Crazy evolution

+- Horses used to be smaller and have multiple toes, similar to a tapir,  but it was reduced to where they walk on their "middle finger"  https://www.sci.news/paleontology/modern-horse-toes-12022.html https://en.wikipedia.org/wiki/Evolution_of_the_horse

 ## Evolutionary hypotheses